 Your resume is a document that forms your first impression in the interviewer’s mind, and also acts as a reference point to ask questions during the interview.
 Believe it or not, but your resume is going through by the interviewer several times before interviewing you in person.
 And many of his/her questions will come directly from what and how you have mentioned there.
 Therefore, make sure that you are able to justify all points mentioned in the resume.

-Most of the times, the interviewer is looking for real examples/instances from your life to decide whether you are a good fit for the role or not.
+Most of the time, the interviewer is looking for real examples/instances from your life to decide whether you are a good fit for the role or not.
 Therefore, try back your resume pointers with such examples/ instances.

 For example, if you have mentioned in your resume that you are a good decision-maker, the interviewer might ask you for a recent instance where you made a difficult decision.
 The same thing goes for your professional experiences/qualifications as well.
 If your resume says that you know how to use MS-Excel, it is highly likely that you will be asked to quote a project where you used the tool.

 The point here is that whatever you mention in your resume, back it up and justify it.
+Make sure to check the ultimate checklist to write a resume here.

 4. Identify the Probable Cross-Questions in Advance